 Make Sheer Khorma

-- Add 1 tablespoon ghee and vermicelli to the same pot and fry on low heat until they turn light brown (3-4 minutes).
+- Add 1 tablespoon ghee and vermicelli to the same pan and fry on low heat until they turn light brown (3-4 minutes).
 Stir continuously while frying to avoid them from burning at the bottom of the pan.

 - Remove on a plate.